yukikongju/yukikongju.github.io/_posts/2020-05-23-cs-curriculum.md

 - Video Lectures: [Tim Roughgarden - Algorithms Illuminated](http://www.algorithmsilluminated.org/)
 - Textbook:
 - Exams and Homeworks: [Jeff Erickson - Exams](http://jeffe.cs.illinois.edu/teaching/algorithms/hwex.html)
+I would also recommend using doing some Leetcode questions to get familiar with some common problems solving problems, which can be found at [Grokking the coding interview](https://www.educative.io/courses/grokking-the-coding-interview).
+To get better at problems solving, I would suggest choosing one pattern at a time and find a bunch of suggested problems with their solutions (use youtube, google, ...).

 **Operation Research**